 If you notice cracks in concrete porches, stairs, walkways, garage floors, sidewalks or other small concrete surfaces, mudjacking is most likely the best way to fix the problem.
 More about mudjacking at Scout: The Dirt on Mudjacking.

 Foundation repair using helical or driven piles is what restores structures to a level position.
 Whereas mudjacking uses a solution to raise smaller slabs, foundation repair uses piers or piles and places them beneath a foundation.
-This method of repairing is used to lift sinking foundations and stabilize structures permanently.
+This method of repairing is used to lift sinking foundations and sustain structures permanently.

 When to Use